huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   and data instances are deployed in different node groups.
 This deployment mode is applicable to a cluster with more than 500 nodes.
 Components can be deployed separately, which can be used for a larger cluster scale.

-* `analysis_core_nodes` - (Optional, List) Specifies a list of the informations about the analysis core nodes in the MapReduce cluster.
+* `analysis_core_nodes` - (Optional, List, ForceNew) Specifies a list of the informations about the analysis core nodes in the MapReduce cluster.
   The `nodes` object structure of the `analysis_core_nodes` is documented below.

-* `streaming_core_nodes` - (Optional, List) Specifies a list of the informations about the streaming core nodes in the MapReduce cluster.
+* `streaming_core_nodes` - (Optional, List, ForceNew) Specifies a list of the informations about the streaming core nodes in the MapReduce cluster.
   The `nodes` object structure of the `streaming_core_nodes` is documented below.

-* `analysis_task_nodes` - (Optional, List) Specifies a list of the informations about the analysis task nodes in the MapReduce cluster.
+* `analysis_task_nodes` - (Optional, List, ForceNew) Specifies a list of the informations about the analysis task nodes in the MapReduce cluster.
   The `nodes` object structure of the `analysis_task_nodes` is documented below.

-* `streaming_task_nodes` - (Optional, List) Specifies a list of the informations about the streaming task nodes in the MapReduce cluster.
+* `streaming_task_nodes` - (Optional, List, ForceNew) Specifies a list of the informations about the streaming task nodes in the MapReduce cluster.
   The `nodes` object structure of the `streaming_task_nodes` is documented below.

-* `custom_nodes` - (Optional, List) Specifies a list of the informations about the custom nodes in the MapReduce cluster.
+* `custom_nodes` - (Optional, List, ForceNew) Specifies a list of the informations about the custom nodes in the MapReduce cluster.
   The `nodes` object structure of the `custom_nodes` is documented below.
   `Unlike other nodes, it needs to specify group_name`

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the cluster.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the cluster.

 The `nodes` block supports:

-* `group_name` - (Optional, String, ForceNew) Specifies the name of nodes for the node group.
+* `group_name` - (Required, String, ForceNew) Specifies the name of nodes for the node group.

   -> **NOTE:** Only the custom_nodes has this argument